 Depending on the length of the prelude, there will be about 4-6 pieces while the guests are being seated.
 You do not have to choose all of these unless you would like to!
 We are happy to put together a setlist that complements your genre preference.

-There is typically one piece for the family, one for the processional (bridesmaids, groomsmen, flower girls, ring bearers), one for the bride, and one or two for the recessional.
+There is typically one piece for the family, one for the processional (bridesmaids, groomsmen, flower girls, ring bearers), one for the bride or partner, and one or two for the recessional.

 You may opt to have a piece played sometime during the ceremony.
 The best timing for this is during traditions such as the lighting of the unity candle, sand pouring, knot tying, etc. If the officiant will be speaking throughout the tradition, we do not recommend music as it can make it difficult for the guests to hear.